cristianosalla/dessertApp/README.md

 <img src="https://github.com/cristianosalla/fetchCodeChallenge/blob/main/images/iphoneList.png" width=32% height=32%> <img src="https://github.com/cristianosalla/fetchCodeChallenge/blob/main/images/iphoneDetail.png" width=32% height=32%> <img src="https://github.com/cristianosalla/fetchCodeChallenge/blob/main/images/iphoneDetail2.png" width=32% height=32%>

 ### App Data Flow
 - The data flow follows the MVVM pattern.
 The data is requested by the `View` to the `ViewModel`.
 The View Model uses the `DataProvider` to download the data from the API.
-The `DataProvider` then sends the `Model` to the `ViewModel` and the data is presented in the `View`
+The `DataProvider` then sends the `Model` to the `ViewModel` and the data is presented in the `View`.

 ![alt text](https://github.com/cristianosalla/fetchCodeChallenge/blob/main/images/dataFlowMVVM.png)

 ### ViewModel
-- Responsible for all the business rules that will show in the view.
-Texts, images and all data.
+- Responsible to get the data and send to the view.
+Texts, images and etc.

 ### View
 - Only responsible for showing the elements in the screen.
-Keep observing for any possible change in the ViewModel to update the View
+Keep observing for any possible change in the `ViewModel` to update the `View`.

 ### Model
-- Data provided from the API
+- Data provided by [The Meal DB](https://themealdb.com/api.php) API.

 ### Data Provider
 - Layer created to communicate with the API.
-This layer have all the endpoints that the application will need and is responsible to request the data to the API and set this data to models.
-Also, in case any error, the DataProvider will immediately return an error response.
+The layer know all the endpoints and is responsible to request the data to the API to set the models.
+I created two methods for this project. `fetchObject<T: Decodable>` that can download the Details and the List model, depending on the `ViewModel`request.
+And also I created `fetchImageData`, the method to return image data to create the images in the `View`.

 ### Loading async images
 - Images are being loaded asyncronous in the list.
 As the user scrolls to the botton and the cell appears, the image of the dessert will load.